hansemannn/titanium-firebase-analytics/README.md

 Clears all analytics data for this app from the device and resets the app instance id.

+##### `appInstanceID()` (Android-only)

+Instance ID provides a unique identifier for each app instance and a mechanism to authenticate and authorize actions (for example, sending an FCM message).
+Will fire the `appInstanceID` event once it has retrived the ID.

 #### Properties

 ##### `enabled` (Boolean, set)